 But now for Monero lovers, there is the LocalMonero service you can use in addition to the ordinary crypto exchanges you are aware of.
 It works just like LocalBitcoins -- sort of a single cryptocurrency marketplace where you can sign up for an account and trade crypto from and to whoever you wish.
-You get to choose payment method, prices and fiat currency in which you want to trade crypto.
+You get to choose the payment method, prices and fiat currency in which you want to trade crypto.

 LocalMonero is Hong Kong-based and is not a new service as such: it was launched last year and allows you to trade Monero to other people from across the world in over 100 local fiat currencies and with ideally every major payment method.
 That means if one payment method does not work in your country, you still get to use a different one or a wire transfer or bank transfer.
 You can deposit money through these methods and buy Monero and you can also sell Monero and receive fiat in all these payment methods (actually more than 60).
-Creation of account is quite easy, with no ID or personal details to do or the KYC (Know Your Customer) or AML (Anti-Money Laundering) standards to meet.
+Creation of an account is quite easy, with no ID or personal details to do or the KYC (Know Your Customer) or AML (Anti-Money Laundering) standards to meet.

-If you are a seller or buyer, you can create advertisement for your Monero up for sale or for the amount you want to buy, and then customers can browse through the trade ads and select which and from who they want to trade using the payment method and fiat currency they like.
+If you are a seller or buyer, you can create an advertisement for your Monero up for sale or for the amount you want to buy, and then customers can browse through the trade ads and select which and from who they want to trade using the payment method and fiat currency they like.
 Both the seller and buyer get to specify the amount of Monero they want to buy or sell.
 You can also choose between the online or local face-to-face trades.
 If you choose the online over the face-to-face with the seller or buyer, the Monero is first deposited in escrow and the escrow releases it after confirming receipt of payment.
 For face-to-face trades, you arrange with the client where to meet and collect your cash.

 A buyer gets to select the fiat currency in which they wish to pay Monero and the country, in order to access a list of advertisements from that country.
 You then select one ad from a trader and enter the amount you want to buy and then place the buy request.
 You send the payment and this locks the amount of Monero in escrow.
 The escrow service will release Monero when the seller confirms having received your payment, which happens by him/her clicking a button.
-A seller can also select from one of the buy advertisements and then have the buyer send payment to lock Monero in escrow until they confirm recipient of the money.
+A seller can also select from one of the buy advertisements and then have the buyer send payment to lock Monero in escrow until they confirm the recipient of the money.